Author

 Samuel Stillman

 Samuel Stillman (1737–1807) was a prominent American Baptist minister and theologian whose Election Sermon exemplified the intersection of religious conviction and Revolutionary-era political thought.
-As pastor of the First Baptist Church of Boston for over four decades, Stillman became a leading intellectual voice in early American Baptist circles, advocating for religious liberty and the separation of church and state during a formative period in American ecclesiastical history.
-His published sermons, particularly those addressing civic virtue and Christian citizenship, contributed significantly to Baptist theological discourse in the early republic.
+As pastor of the First Baptist Church of Boston for over fifty years, Stillman became a leading intellectual voice in early American Baptist circles, advocating for religious liberty and the separation of church and state during a formative period in American ecclesiastical history.
+His published sermons, including his Election Sermon, demonstrate his sophisticated engagement with Calvinist theology while addressing the practical concerns of a nascent American republic.

 Works in the Library